ABB Ltd (ABB) Reveals an Earnings Mystery

 ABB’s Market Performance

-ABB stocks went up by 1.71% for the week, with a monthly drop of -0.20% and a quarterly performance of 12.46%, while its annual performance rate touched 46.25%.
-The volatility ratio for the week stands at 0.90% while the volatility levels for the past 30 days are set at 0.98% for ABB Ltd. The simple moving average for the period of the last 20 days is 2.51% for ABB stocks with a simple moving average of 17.53% for the last 200 days.
+ABB stocks went up by 5.95% for the week, with a monthly jump of 3.60% and a quarterly performance of 12.16%, while its annual performance rate touched 48.43%.
+The volatility ratio for the week stands at 1.22% while the volatility levels for the past 30 days are set at 1.07% for ABB Ltd. The simple moving average for the period of the last 20 days is 5.01% for ABB stocks with a simple moving average of 20.09% for the last 200 days.

-After a stumble in the market that brought ABB to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -0.51% of loss for the given period.
+After a stumble in the market that brought ABB to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 1.61% of gains for the given period.

 Stock Fundamentals for ABB